lorddoomicus/random-code/c/README.md

 # ANSI C
-Some Random ANSI C programs
+Some Random C programs.

+These should conform to the C99 spec.